What is Infertility?

-Blood tests: A simple blood test can be a means to test whether or not a patient is ovulating properly by checking hormone levels.
+Blood tests: A simple blood test can test whether or not a patient is ovulating properly by checking hormone levels.

 Hysteroscopy: During this inpatient exam, a thinly lighted device is inserted through the vagina in order to examine the cervix, inner uterus and fallopian tubes.
 This can help determine if there are any causal diseases of infertility, such as endometriosis, adenomyosis, etc.

-Laparoscopy: A minimally invasive surgical technique that makes several small incisions into the abdomen, followed by inserting a small camera in order to visualize the fallopian tubes, uterus, ovaries and surrounding organs.
-One of the advantages that laparoscopy presents, on top of having the ability to visualize such causal diseases as endometriosis, adhesions, blockages, etc, is that a surgeon will be able to remove any believed scar tissue if found.
+Laparoscopy: A minimally invasive surgical technique that makes several small incisions into the abdomen, followed by inserting a small camera to visualize the fallopian tubes, uterus, ovaries and surrounding organs.
+In addition the ability to visualize such causal diseases as endometriosis, adhesions, blockges, etc., one of the advantages to laparoscopy is that a surgeon will be able to remove any scar tissue if found.
 This allows laparoscopy to not only be used as a diagnostic tool for infertility, but also as a form of treatment.

 Medication: Fertility medication is used for women suffering from ovulation disorders.
 By stimulating ovulation through key hormones, it increases one’s chances of producing a greater quantity and quality of eggs.
 However, a woman should discuss the risks and benefits of taking this medication with her doctor before use.

-Laparoscopic surgery: As noted above, laparoscopy can be used to both diagnose certain causes of infertility, as well as treat said disorders.
-By utilizing this technique a surgeon can remove all believed endometriosis tissue and adhesions, in order to reduce inflammation and distortion of the uterus and other reproductive organs.
-This ultimately increases a patient’s chances of becoming pregnant as a great deal of inflammation is reduced, on top of the many possible causes of the infertility itself.
+Laparoscopic surgery: As noted above, laparoscopy can be used to both diagnose certain causes of infertility, as well as to treat said disorders.
+By utilizing this technique, a surgeon can remove all believed endometriosis tissue and adhesions in order to reduce inflammation and distortion of the uterus and other reproductive organs.
+This ultimately increases a patient’s chances of becoming pregnant as a great deal of inflammation is reduced on top of the many possible causes of the infertility itself.

 Assisted reproductive technology (ART)

-Intrauterine insemination (IUI): In this process a healthy sperm is directly placed into the uterus in order to ensure optimal time of healthy egg release, and thus fertilization.
-This process will be properly timed with your menstrual cycle at that time, whether it is normal or assisted by fertility medication.
+Intrauterine insemination (IUI): In this process, a healthy sperm is placed directly into the uterus in order to ensure optimal time of healthy egg release, and thus fertilization.
+This process will be properly timed with your menstrual cycle, whether it is normal or assisted by fertility medication.

 The best approach that we can provide in treating infertility is through laparoscopic deep excision surgery.
 By using this minimally invasive surgical technique, we are able to completely remove all visible endometriosis scar tissue in the uterus, ovaries and surrounding reproductive organs.
 After complete excision of endometriosis in the pelvis, all inflammation sources are eliminated.
-We also will surgically correct any observed uterine defects and free up the fallopian tubes in order to increase the patient's chances for pregnancy.
-Finally, we work with some of the best reproductive endocrinologists and immunologists so that patients are receiving the best care that we can provide.
-We have had a great number of patients go on to have healthy pregnancies and pride ourselves on giving patients the highest chance at achieving a healthy pregnancy, as we possibly can.
+We also will surgically correct any observed uterine defects and free up the fallopian tubes in order to increase the patient's chances of pregnancy.
+Finally, we work with some of the best reproductive endocrinologists and immunologists so that patients receive the best care that we can provide.
+We have had a great number of patients go on to have healthy pregnancies, and we pride ourselves on giving patients the highest chance of achieving a healthy pregnancy as we possibly can.

 Nevertheless, endometriosis has been found to have an immune component that can lead to miscarriages even after surgical debulking.
 While our surgery greatly improves the outcome, any patient who has gone on to become pregnant and miscarry, or those who have failed to conceive at all, should arrange for a reproductive immunology profile.
-This can be done by scheduling a reproductive immunologist follow up meeting, which we are more than happy to help coordinate.
-If needed, we also recommend and can provide referral to a clinic that provides assisted reproductive technology (ART).
-We strongly believe that in cases of continuous infertility your best chance of conceiving a child will come in the form of utilizing all forms of infertility treatment to your advantage.
+This can be done by scheduling a reproductive immunologist follow-up meeting, which we are more than happy to help coordinate.
+If needed, we also recommend and can provide a referral to a clinic that provides assisted reproductive technology (ART).
+We strongly believe that in cases of continuous infertility, your best chance of conceiving a child will come by utilizing all forms of infertility treatment to your advantage.

 - Endometriosis and Infertility